Data Protection Commissioner v. Facebook & Max Schrems (CJEU)

-Following the CJEU ruling invalidating "Safe Harbor" (promptly replaced by a similarly flawed EU-US "Privacy Shield" pact), Austrian privacy activist Schrems filed a renewed complaint with the Irish DPC based on Facebook’s use of standard contractual clauses (SCCs); to authorize EU-US data transfers.
-If a country does not have an adequate level of privacy protection, EU law still permits personal data to be transferred abroad where another legal mechanism, can provide sufficient data privacy safeguards.
-Mechanisms approved by the European Commission include certain "standard contractual clause."
-However, Schrems contended that U.S. surveillance law is not in line with the requirements laid down by EU law including the judgment of the CJEU in the Safe Harbor decision, resulting in a violation of European fundamental rights notwithstanding the use of SCCs.
-The Irish DPC began an investigation into two key issues: does the US provide adequate legal protection to EU users whose data is transferred, and, if not, could SCCs used by Facebook Ireland and Facebook, Inc. to regulate the transfer of that data raise the level of protection and still render transfer permissible?
+Following the CJEU ruling in Schrems I invalidating the "Safe Harbor" agreement, Austrian privacy activist Max Schrems filed a renewed complaint with the Irish Data Protection Commissioner challenging Facebook’s transfers of his personal data to the United States.
+The Irish DPC determined that Facebook was transferring personal data to the US pursuant to the standard contractual clauses (SCCs).
+EU law permits transfers of personal data to other countries even if there is no "adequacy" determination for the target jurisdiction, so long as the transferring entity uses an approved mechanism to provide sufficient data privacy safeguards.
+One of the mechanisms approved by the European Commission are certain "standard contractual clauses."
+But mr Schrems argued that Facebook's transfers to the U.S. violated his fundamental rights under EU Law despite the existence of these contracts.
+In response, the Irish DPC investigated into two key issues: whether the US provides adequate legal protection to EU users whose data is transferred, and, if not, could the SCCs used by Facebook Ireland and Facebook, Inc. to regulate the transfer of that data raise the level of protection and still render transfer permissible?
 The DPC determined that US law fails to adequately provide legal remedies to EU citizens and the SCCs did not provide an adequate remedy above and beyond that shortcoming.
-The Irish DPC brought suit in Irish High Court, asking referral to the CJEU on the question of whether the SCCs violated EU fundamental rights.
-EPIC was designated the sole US amicus in that case and provided detailed submissions on US surveillance and privacy law.
+The Irish DPC brought suit in Irish High Court, requesting that the court refer legal questions to the CJEU concerning the validity of the SCCs and whether the transfers violated fundamental rights in the EU.
+The Irish High Court selected four groups to file as amicus in that case, and EPIC was selected and provided detailed submissions on US surveillance and privacy law.

-On October 3, 2017, the High Court ruled that there were "well founded" concerns that SCCs violate European fundamental rights, would the case to the CJEU.
+On October 3, 2017, the High Court ruled that there were "well founded" concerns that SCCs violate European fundamental rights and that it would send the case to the CJEU.
 The High Court formally referred the case to the CJEU on April 12, 2018.
-The referral asked eleven questions of the CJEU to determine whether the SCC's are invalid.
+The referral asked the CJEU to address eleven questions related to the validity of the SCC.

 In circumstances in which personal data is transferred by a private company from a European Union (EU) member state to a private company in a third country for a commercial purpose pursuant to Decision 2010/87/EU1 as amended by Commission Decision 2016/22972 (“the SCC Decision”) and may be further processed in the third country by its authorities for purposes of national security but also for purposes of law enforcement and the conduct of the foreign affairs of the third country, does EU law (including the Charter of Fundamental Rights of the European Union (“the Charter”)) apply to the transfer of the data notwithstanding the provisions of Article 4(2) of TEU in relation to nationalsecurity and the provisions of the first indent of Article 3(2) of Directive 95/46/EC3 (“the Directive”) in relation to public security, defence and State security?